Judicial Affairs Office

 The Office of Judicial Affairs is responsible for investigating and addressing complaints and concerns about student behavior.
 The student disciplinary process, outlined in the CUNY Bylaws, Article XV, is used to investigate alleged violations of the Rules and Regulations for the Maintenance of Public Order and other college policies.

-Visit Brooklyn College policies for a list of the most frequently requested policies; including information regarding Title IX - Combating Sexual Assault and Unwelcomed Sexual Behavior.
+Visit policies for a comprehensive list of Brooklyn College and CUNY policies including Title IX - Combating Sexual Assault and Unwelcomed Sexual Behavior.
 Additionally, a policy binder is available for review (by appointment) in the Office of Student Affairs.